molssi-seamm/molssi-seamm.github.io/docs/developers/forcefields/index.rst

 potential in SEAMM as well as for implementing a forcefield-based code.
-If you need a refressher about forcefields, or need to understand the terms used in this documentation to refer apects of forcefields, please see this section in the user manual :doc:`../../../users/forcefields/overview` for an introduction.
+If you need a refressher about forcefields, or need to understand the terms used in this documentation to refer apects of forcefields, please see this section in the user manual :ref:`overview` for an introduction.
 As noted there, forcefields and interatomic potentials are essentially the same thing, so we will tend to use the term 'forcefield' throughout.